 Pacing yourself and taking gradual steps is important.
 Radical changes can be overwhelming and hard to maintain, while small, consistent efforts lead to lasting results.

-Incorporating rest and proper sleep into your routine is essential for energy levels and overall health.
+Rest and proper sleep are necessary to maintain your energy levels and reduce the risk of overreaching and overtraining.
 Remember, weight loss is a marathon, not a sprint.

 Monitoring your progress is vital to stay on track with achieving weight loss goals.
 It will help you maintain control over your diet and exercise habits.